(after 5 p.m. and weekends)

 The publication showcases the experience and ability of apprentices in these fields.
 More importantly, these publications serve to tell labor’s story to a wider audience through the students.

-NOTE: You will need Adobe Acrobat Reader to read the publications.
-If Acrobat Reader is not installed on your computer, you can download it for free from: get.adobe.com/reader.
+Note: You will need Adobe Reader to read the publications in PDF format and can download it for free from Adobe.